singhtanishq/FiresharkCommunity/docs/security.md

 admin
 ```

-Role restrictions are enforced using middleware and server-side authorization policies.
+Role restrictions are enforced through server-side middleware and authorization policies.

-Sensitive attributes such as:

-- role
-- reputation
-- moderation state
-- suspension state
-- administrative counters
-- verification state

-are not intended to be user-controlled through ordinary mass-assignment operations.
+Privileged state is not intended to be controlled through ordinary user-submitted fields.

+Protected security-sensitive attributes include, where applicable:

+- Role.
+- Reputation.
+- Moderation state.
+- Suspension state.
+- Administrative state.
+- Verification state.
+- Security-related counters.

 ---

-# 19. Privilege Escalation Protection
+# Privilege Escalation Protection

-Users cannot simply submit:
+The application protects privileged model attributes from ordinary mass-assignment operations.

+A malicious request attempting to submit a privileged field such as:

 ```json
 {